Code-Geass-Codeathon/LBL001_Code-A-Thon/Server/Readme.md

    After successfully adding this to your vscode run npm i , npm i -g nodemon

-   Connect it to your MOngodb data base
-   Add a .env file in server folder
-    Templete for .env file
+   To run our app in your local system, you need to create .env file in your Server folder Templete for .env file

        MONGO_URL=""
        DATABASE_PASSWORD=""
        JWT_SECRET="some super hard sting to guess  add your own" PORT=3001

+  Add mongoDB connect application URL to the MONGO_URL quotations.
+Similary add database password.